Back to blog

 What helps

-Instead of making three totally different lessons, create one shared task with easier and deeper versions.
+Instead of building three separate lessons, create one shared task with an easier entry point and a deeper extension.

-Sometimes learners benefit from support groups.
+Sometimes learners need support groups.
 Sometimes mixed grouping works better.
-Use both depending on the task.
+Switch based on the task, not habit.

-Fast finishers need purposeful challenge, not just more of the same.
+Fast finishers need purposeful challenge, not just more of the same worksheet.

-Teachers cannot sustainably design a new intervention set every day.
+You cannot sustainably design a brand-new intervention set every day.
+Reusable routines are what survive a real term.

 Discussion